seb246810/Android/README.md

+Hello.
-Hello this is my git repository that I have made containing projects that were completed in University.
+This is my git repository that I have created containing projects completed during my time in University.
-To see how the mental health application works download the Mp4 titled mental health.
+To see how the mental health application works, download the MP4 titled Mental Health.
-TO view how the OCR reciept scanning application works download the OCR Mp4.
+To view how the OCR reciept scanning application works, download the OCR MP4 file.
-Thank you for taking time to view my work.
+Thank you for taking the time to view my work.